om29-dev/webd/README.md

 - Node.js (v14 or higher)
 - pnpm package manager

-if you haven't setup the above dependency click here
+if you haven't setup the above dependencies click here

 ### Installation